canonical/ubuntu-security-documentation/docs/security-updates/osv/index.rst

 Understanding Ubuntu's OSV Data
 ===============================

-The OSV format, although easy to understand, might still be difficult to understand what the data is telling you.
-Therefore the next sections will go over the important details related to Ubuntu's data.
+The OSV format, although easy to parse, might still be difficult to interpret.
+The next sections cover the relevant details of the data we publish.

 To facilitate understanding we will consider the following OSV data file UBUNTU-CVE-2025-6491.json: